tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 ### Eagle 6.5

 * No logo inclusion.
-* The text in the "editable fields" is not editable and need to be set before generation(in the PDF FIled)
+* The text in the "editable fields" is not editable and need to be set before generation(in the FreeCAD Fileds)
 * No osifont

 ## Variable Docu